w3c/wai-curricula/content/designer/information-design.md

 Students should be able to:

 * design user interfaces that support grouping of related form controls, such as those collecting personal information, payment methods, and consent to legal conditions
-* design user interfaces that support filtering data, for example using search boxes or spliting the data set into smaller subsets of data
+* design user interfaces that support filtering data, for example using search boxes or splitting the data set into smaller subsets of data
 * design user interfaces that support navigating to specific pieces of data using the keyboard
 * design user interfaces that support customizing the results that are shown at a given time